nikouu/dotnet-optimization-cheatsheet/README.md

 You'll need to consider:
 1. Will I be pre-maturely optimising?
-1. Understand the risks involved
+1. Do I understand the risks involved?
 1. Is the time spent doing this worth it?

 I've rated each optimisation here in terms of difficulty and you may gauge the difficulties differently.
 Remember, we're looking at the last 3%, so while some are easy to implement, they may only be measurably effective on an extremely hot path.